 Are there Closing Costs on a VA Refinance?

-Closing costs: every borrower’s favorite part about getting a loan.
+In this article we are going to talk about refinance closing costs: every borrower’s favorite part about getting a loan.
 Because the six figures you have agreed to pay back at 5% annually-compounded interest over the next 30 years isn’t enough, right?
 It’s obviously more complicated than that, but that’s how it feels when you first find out that of the $20k you painstakingly saved up over the last 5 years for a down payment, only about half of it will actually go towards the down payment.
 In a conventional loan, there’s always the worry that the ability to charge closing costs is abused, and only diligent shopping around and lots of research of homework can help you be sure when someone is charging more closing costs than they should be.
 Like any loan program, VA loans have closing costs: refinances as well as new purchase loans.
 The VA, however, has policies in place to both protect the veteran borrower and ease the burden of closing costs.

-Regardless of what type of refinance you get, there will be closing costs.
+Regardless of what type of VA home loan refinance you get, there will be closing costs.
 However, costs on an Interest Rate Reduction Refinance Loan (IRRRL) are different from the closing costs on a cash-out refinance.
 Closing costs on a cash-out refinance are very similar to closing costs on a new purchase loan.
 Closing costs on a cash-out refinance can include prepaid interest, property taxes, and homeowners insurance, discount points on your interest rate, the VA Funding Fee, any homeowners association dues, as well as the cost of getting your credit report, a pest inspection fee, the VA appraisal, origination, underwriting, and processing fees, and the cost of the title exam and insurance.
 Sounds like a lot (and it is), but the VA makes sure that the borrower only pays for things that are both typical and acceptable for the borrower to be charged.
 Nothing prevents the borrowers’ closing costs being paid by the seller, but nothing requires the seller to pay for them either.

 The VA has limits to the overall amount that the lender can charge the borrower, and on a cash-out refinance, the VA Funding Fee can be rolled into the loan amount and not be due upfront.
 Since the Funding Fee can be as much as 3.3% of the loan amount, this is no small boon to the veteran borrower.
 Other than the VA Funding Fee, no other closing costs can be rolled into the loan amount, at least on a cash-out refinance.
 While the actual amount of closing costs charged on your VA loan will vary widely depending on the loan amount, the region you live in, and the lender you choose, you should expect to be measuring it in thousands of dollars, not hundreds.